-In our class, there are thirty fantastic and friendly children.
+In our class, there are twenty-six curious and enthusiastic learners.

 Find out more about our learning by reading on...